kube-HPC/kube-HPC.github.io/site/learn/IntroductionV2.md

 #### Raw - Ad-hoc pipeline running

-For running our pipeline as raw-data:
+In order to run the pipeline as raw-data:

 ```bash
 hkubectl exec raw --f numbers.yml